wahabs/Dulynote/docs/phases/phase4.md

-# Phase 4: User Feeds
+# Phase 4: Searching for Notes via Title or Tag

 ## Rails
 ### Models